emmerich66/emmerich66/README.md

 -4 ) Licencing:

-    No special Licencing is necessary.
+    No special licencing is necessary.